 Rodents invade your house or business looking for food or shelter.
 They can live anywhere inside your home, Kitchen, garage, basement, attic, walls, or bathrooms.

 Pest control to eradicate rats or mice infestation can run from $ 300 to $ 2,000; this, however, is an insignificant amount compared with the repairs you need to do to your house.
-Sterilization, Replacing insulation, putting the shields to prevent rats invasion, drywalls, baseboard, and painting are costs that can go from $25,000 to hundreds of thousands of dollars.
+Sterilization, Replacing insulation, putting the shields to prevent rat invasion, drywalls, baseboard, and painting are costs that can go from $25,000 to hundreds of thousands of dollars.

 Sometimes the damage is so extensive that the property has to be demolished.

 Fleas are also associated with rats.
-The black plague or bubonic fever was a disease that killed millions during the middle ages of human history.
+The black plague or bubonic fever, was a disease that killed millions during the middle ages of human history.
 The infection was transmitted when fleas from rats bit people.
 Rat urine is responsible for the spread of leptospirosis, which can lead to liver and kidney damage.

 Other diseases caused by rats and mice include lymphocytic choriomeningitis (LCMV), a viral infectious disease transmitted through the saliva and urine of rats.
 Among others, illnesses transmitted by rats or mice are allergies and viral infections such as Hantavirus Pulmonary Syndrome.

-Leptospirosis: This is a bacterial disease that can be transmitted by contacting infected water and many more.
+Leptospirosis is a bacterial disease that can be transmitted by contacting infected water and many more.

+Cockroaches are one of 4 pests that damage your house.
 Cockroaches don’t damage your home like other pests, but they can burrow into electrical outlets and hide in appliances and inside walls in insulation.
 They chew on healthy metal or wood, such as support beams, heating ducts, or pipes.

 Damage to the home caused by cockroaches is usually temporary once the infestation has been eliminated and cleaning has been done.
-However, you may need to replace some electrical outlets, do some basic repairs, paint and decorate.
+However, you may need to replace some electrical outlets, do basic repairs, paint and decorate.
 The presence of roaches is not a good sign for your visitors, and it works against you if you want to sell the property.

 Although there’s little evidence linking cockroaches and specific disease outbreaks, cockroaches can carry bacteria.

-According to the United States Environmental Protection Agency (EPA), cockroaches carry bacterias that, if deposited on food, cause salmonella, staphylococcus, and streptococcus.
+According to the United States Environmental Protection Agency (EPA), cockroaches carry bacteria that, if deposited on food, cause salmonella, staphylococcus, and streptococcus.
 According to the World Health Organization (WHO), cockroaches are carriers of intestinal diseases, such as dysentery, diarrhea, cholera, and typhoid fever.